 Why You'll Want to Make Quick and Easy One-Pan Steak Bites & Potatoes

-- One-Pan Wonder: Say goodbye to juggling multiple pots and pans!
-This recipe keeps things neat and organized, leaving you more time to relax and enjoy your meal.
+- One-Pan Perfection: Forget juggling multiple pots and pans.
+This recipe streamlines dinner, giving you more time to relax and enjoy.

-- Customizable Canvas: Feeling adventurous?
-This recipe is easily adaptable to your preferences.
-Swap out the seasonings, add your favorite vegetables, or use different cuts of steak to create a unique dish every time.
+- Endless Customization: This recipe is your blank canvas.
+Change up the seasonings, add your favorite veggies, or try different steak cuts for a new culinary adventure every time.

 Steps to Make Quick and Easy One-Pan Steak Bites & Potatoes

 - Remove the lid and give the potatoes a good stir.
 Replace the lid and continue cooking, stirring every five minutes, until the potatoes are fork-tender and golden brown.
 This should take about 20 minutes total.
-Remove the potatoes from the pan and place them in a bowl with an upturned plate on top to keep them warm, and set aside.
+Remove the potatoes from the pan and place them in a bowl with an upturned plate on top to keep them warm, and set aside until ready to return to the pan.

-- Place the rest of the butter in the pan.
-Once it has melted, add the steak bites, and stir to coat in the hot butter.
-Let the steak bites cook in a single layer for 3 minutes without stirring.
+- Place the rest of the butter in the pan, once melted add the steak bites, and stir to coat in the hot butter.
+Let the steak bites cook in a single layer for two minutes without stirring.

-- Give the steak bites a stir, and continue cooking, giving them a stir every 2-3 minutes, for a total cooking time of about 6-8 minutes, or until your preferred doneness.
+- Give the steak bites a stir, and continue cooking for 1-2 minutes, until the steak is golden brown.
 But be careful not to over cook the steak, it will become tough.

-- Remove the pan from the heat.
-Add the potatoes and a sprinkle of fresh parsley, and stir to combine everything.
+- Add the potatoes back to the pan, stir to combine, and cook for an additional 1-2 minutes.
+Remove the pan from the heat, add a sprinkle of fresh parsley, and stir to combine.

-- Then, top with another sprinkle of parsley and serve with your favorite vegetables and some rolls fresh from the oven.
-Enjoy!
+- Top with another sprinkle of parsley, serve with your favorite vegetables and some rolls fresh from the oven.
+Serve hot and enjoy!

 Frequently Asked Questions